TudorPetrariu/Vue-Class-Typescript/README.md

 On the "Home" page is a table, add a row to this table that displays the totals of the other rows.
 ### Solution
 I have used as approaced here the computed property to return the sum of each row with the help of the util function totalSum.
-In order to render the data I have leveraged Buefy and used an imported footer component.
+In order to render the data I have leveraged Buefy and used an imported a footer component.
 ## THE BAD
 - ideally business logic is not exposed in FE.
 --